ethz-pes/AI-mag/source_ann/README.md

 ## Compatibility

-The toolbox requires the following MATLAB setup:
+The toolbox was tested with the following MATLAB setup:
-* Tested with MATLAB R2018b (should work with newer versions)
+* Tested with MATLAB R2018b
 * MATLAB Deep Learning Toolbox ("neural_network_toolbox")
 * MATLAB Global Optimization Toolbox ("gads_toolbox")
 * MATLAB Optimization Toolbox ("optimization_toolbox")
 * MATLAB Signal Processing Toolbox ("signal_toolbox")

-The toolbox requires the following Python setup:
+The toolbox was tested with the following Python setup:
-* Tested with Python 3.6.8 (should work with newer versions)
+* Tested with Python 3.6.8
 * Numpy 1.18.1
 * TensorFlow 2.1.0

+The toolbox was tested with the following operating system:
+* Linux Ubuntu 18.04.4 LTS
+* Microsoft Windows 10

 However, the toolbox can work without Python (only MATLAB), as long as the Python ANN engine is not used.